kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9970-per-vpa-target-percentiles/README.md

 Today the percentile estimators are constructed once, at Recommender startup, with the global flag values baked in (e.g. `NewPercentileCPUEstimator(config.TargetCPUPercentile)` in `pkg/recommender/logic/recommender.go`).
 A single construction-time value cannot express per-container percentiles.

-The estimators become parameterized: the effective percentiles are carried on the `AggregateContainerState` — the same vehicle Phase 1 uses for `OOMBumpUpRatio` — and the lower-bound, target, and upper-bound estimators for each resource read their percentile at estimation time, falling back to the construction-time global value when no per-container override is present.
+The estimators become parameterized: the effective percentiles are carried on the `AggregateContainerState` — the same vehicle used for `OOMBumpUpRatio` — and the lower-bound, target, and upper-bound estimators for each resource read their percentile at estimation time, falling back to the construction-time global value when no per-container override is present.

 `AggregateContainerState` already receives the VPA's `ContainerResourcePolicy` during aggregation, so populating the effective percentiles alongside `OOMBumpUpRatio` needs no new plumbing between the API and model layers.